 Identify your market, create a competitive advantage

 After determining the type of business for you, based on your skills and passion, do research if there’s a market for your offering.
 This may sound basic but many entrepreneurs fail in this regard.
 Look around you.
 How many restaurants, clothing shops, and online stores disappeared after only several months of operating?

 Sure, people will always be looking for a new dining experience, but is there a market for your menu?
 Is your market sustainable, or are you at risk of being drowned by the large players?
 Here’s one tip: create a competitive advantage.

-Competitive advantage is an economic concept applied on international trade.
-To illustrate, country A focuses on a product it can produce with lower cost and higher efficiency, and buys its other needs from country B which similarly specializes on a certain product.
-The key word is specialization.
+Competitive advantage is an economic concept applied to international trade.
+To illustrate, country A focuses on a product it can produce with lower cost and higher efficiency and buys its other needs from country B which similarly specializes in a certain product.
+The keyword is specialization.

-There are lots of lechon restaurants in the Philippines, but people prefer to line up at Lydia’s Lechon.
+There are lots of Lechon restaurants in the Philippines, but people prefer to line up at Lydia’s Lechon.
 Banco de Oro extended its banking hours and simplified transactions, bringing serious competition in retail banking.
-Create your competitive advantage.
+Create a competitive advantage.
 Why would a customer choose you?
 What makes your offering special?